maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 Here you see [one LED blinking](https://youtu.be/dpqHkJS7RNk) to prove that the flashing worked.

 I still have a problem.
 After power-on it does not start :-(

+Solved it!
+Since I have not yet programmed any fuse, I assume the fuses configure the MCU not to have a bootloader, not size-wise (`BOOTSZ`), nor reset vector wise (`BOOTRST`)
+So, I changed [icsp.bat](ledtest/icsp.bat) no to flash `ledtest.ino.with_bootloader.eightanaloginputs.hex`, but to flash `ledtest.ino.eightanaloginputs.hex`.
+Now the board runs my ledtest app when powered on!

 (end)